Montana-Media-Arts/220-creative-coding2-Spring2022/modules/week-1/_posts/2017-01-11-github-part1.md

 To watch the course repo;

-- Navigate to [https://github.com/Montana-Media-Arts/220_CreativeCoding2-Spring2021-Samples/issues](https://github.com/Montana-Media-Arts/220_CreativeCoding2-Spring2021-Samples/issues).
+- Navigate to [Samples website](https://github.com/Montana-Media-Arts/220_CreativeCoding2-Spring2022-Samples/issues).
 This issues forum for this site is also linked to from the "Issues-Forum" tab above in the navbar.
 - In the upper right-hand corner, you should select both "watching" and "star".
     - This will allow GitHub to e-mail you about notifications and issues in the course repo.
         - When you have problems, post them here.